iqra-khan740/iqra-khan740/README.md

 - 👋 Hi, I’m Iqra khan
 - 👀 I’m interested in Data Engineering and Data Analysis
 - 🌱 I’m currently learning java,python and web development
-- 💞️ I’m looking to collaborate on java and python projects
+- 💞️ I’m looking to collaborate on java,python and Data Analysis projects
 - 📫 Here is my linkedIn account you can reach me out www.linkedin.com/in/iqra-khan-779a44266